A handheld screwdriver can do all the things an 8-amp power drill can—they’re both adept at putting screws into walls.

-Accordingly, clearly defined objectives are imperative for the success of your incentive program.
-Don't begin anything without a clear definition of success.
-And not just success for you—the overarching corporate goals you’re looking to achieve—but for your participants and executive stakeholders.
+Don’t begin in the middle.
+Understand what success looks like and clearly define it.
+And not just success for you—the overarching corporate goals you’re looking to achieve—but for your partners, the program participants and your own executive stakeholders.

 Here’s a shocking fact: the number one reason channel incentive programs fail to meet objectives lies with cuts and reduction in communication.

-Your objectives can be crystal clear, but if no one hears about your incentive program, it runs the risk of falling flat.
-If you don’t articulate and promote your objectives in emotional, motivating communications that resonate with your team, your team won’t meet their objectives.
+Once your objectives are crystal clear, tell everyone in the appropriate audience about your incentive program (think bigger than just participants—should the partner owner know?
+Should your internal team know?).
+If you don’t articulate and promote your objectives in emotional, motivating communications that resonate with your partners, you won’t meet the objectives you outlined.

 More than that, if your program pays out and your participants aren’t quite sure why, it's a waste of money.

-Communications focus the behavior of participants and they add purpose and meaning to their work.
-They should generate the energy and excitement necessary to ask for your participants’ effort.
+Communications focus on the behavior needed of participants and what value they will get out of engaging.
+They should also generate the energy and excitement necessary to ask for your participants’ effort.

 3. Collect Data

-To create a thriving incentive channel program, make certain the numbers you need to prove program impact are easily attainable.
-When your program’s quantifiable data is right at your fingertips, you can track important figures and prove program impact to stakeholders.
+To create a thriving incentive channel program, make certain the numbers you need to prove program impact are attainable.
+Depending on whether you’re selling products or services, there are a few critical pieces of information like sales and behaviors that will go a long way in deciphering success.
+These data points should also support your original objective you outlined in step 1.
+When your program’s quantifiable data is right at your fingertips and it’s aligned as best it can be to your objective, you can track important figures and prove program impact to stakeholders.

-When you collect data with an emphasis on the life cycle of your incentive, you ensure it remains healthy for the long run.
-And now that it’s running, remember to think in terms of onboarding rather than just launch.
+With the data you’ve collected and the ongoing communications you’re putting in place, the health of your incentive program will remain positive for the long haul, but don’t become complacent.
+Remember to think in terms of onboarding rather than just launch.
 Consider leaving a base, steady program throughout the course of a year and strategically sprinkling in spurts or bursts of communication, earnings and awards when you anticipate a slump.

 The growth impact a well-communicated, data-focused channel sales incentive can have on a company’s profitability, year after year, is enormous.
 Take these best practices into consideration and generate the powerful, results-driven output you need.